gem5/website/_pages/documentation/general_docs/debugging_and_testing/debugging/debugger_based_debugging.md

 For Valgrind to function, the target gem5 binary must have been compiled to include debugging information.
 Therefore, the `gem5.debug` binaries must be used.
-Due to difficulties with Valgrind working with tcmalloc, `gem5.debug` must be compiled without using the `--without-tcmalloc` flag:
+Due to difficulties with Valgrind working with tcmalloc, `gem5.debug` must be compiled using the `--without-tcmalloc` flag:

 ```bash
 scons --without-tcmalloc build/ALL/gem5.debug